igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
 Packages in Depends field not imported from:
-  ‘MASS’ ‘igraph’
+  âMASSâ âigraphâ
   These packages need to be imported from (in the NAMESPACE file)
   for when this namespace is loaded but not attached.
 ```
 ```
 checking R code for possible problems ...
 NOTE
-DBNScoreStep1: no visible global function definition for ‘rlm’
+DBNScoreStep1: no visible global function definition for ârlmâ
-DBNScoreStep2: no visible global function definition for ‘rlm’
+DBNScoreStep2: no visible global function definition for ârlmâ
 ```
 ```
 DONE